-Within the City of Brier there are enough vacant lots zoned 12,500 and 20,000 sq. ft. to accommodate approximately 119 units.
-Additionally, there's an estimated 214 units on partially developed parcels and approximately 20 units on redeveloped parcels.
-15 The City of Brier has an estimated capacity for 353 additional dwelling units.
-This falls short of the 436-unit capacity needed to meet the estimated population projections and results in a deficit of 83 dwelling units by the year 2025.
+Within the City of Brier there are enough vacant lots zoned 12,500-to accommodate approximately 48 units.
+Additionally, there are an estimated 134 units on partially developed parcels and approximately-45 units on redeveloped parcels.
+There are 61 additional housing units pending.
+The City of Brier has an estimated capacity for 288 additional dwelling units.
+This falls short of the 436-unit capacity needed to meet the estimated population projections and results in a deficit of- 148 dwelling units by the year 2025.
 The proposed Brier UGA is made up of a range of higher density zoning than is found within the city limits.
-The
+The UGA is made up of the following zoning designations,

-- PDR 20,000
+- PDR -

-- PDR 9.600
+- PDR 9,600

 - PCB & CB

 - MR

 - LDMR

 - R 9,600

-- R 8.400
+- R 8,400

 - R 7,200